 International Student/Scholar Health Insurance and Enrollment Process

 If you are a F1 student (excluding F1 student who has graduated on/after April 2019), J1 student or J1 visiting scholar and your Form I-20 or Form DS-2019 was issued by the University of Michigan-Dearborn, must have health insurance that meets UM requirements for yourself and any accompanying F2 or J2 dependents during the entire time you are a F1 student or J1 student/scholar at the University of Michigan-Dearborn.
-In order to meet UM requirements, your health insurance must, in the judgment of the University, provide coverage that is at least comparable to the coverage provided by the UM International Student/Scholar Health Insurance Plan (Aetna).
+In order to meet UM requirements, your health insurance must, in the judgment of the University, provide coverage that is at least comparable to the coverage provided by the UM International Student/Scholar Health Insurance Plan (Blue Care Network).

 Health insurance coverage is coordinated through the Office of International Affairs.
 For further information contact 313-583-6600 or firstname.lastname@example.org.